z-pattern-matching/z/README.md

 ### This is amazing!
 Why nobody did this before on JavaScript?

 [He did](https://github.com/natefaubion), years ago!
 But [his first and greater Javascript pattern match library](https://github.com/natefaubion/matches.js) create matches with strings, and this is ugly! (sorry).
-Maybe he thought this is ugly too and [he did a new pattern matching library](https://github.com/natefaubion/sparkler) without strings.. but need to use some macro stuff.. and well, this I don't think that's nice either.
+Maybe he thought this is ugly too and [he did a new pattern matching library](https://github.com/natefaubion/sparkler) without strings, but need to install some macro stuff.. and well, I don't think that's nice either.

-Why *z* was created?
-Because *IT'S BEAUTIFUL*: No need to install nothing but the actual *z* library, the matches are real native javascript code, the patterns are written naturally, pure :heart:.
+Why **z** was created?
+Because *IT'S BEAUTIFUL*: No need to install nothing but the actual **z** library, the matches are real native javascript code, the patterns are written naturally, pure :heart:.
 Of course it hasn't all the features on these mentioned libraries due JavaScript limitations, but it supports the most used patterns to work with arrays, enhancing recursion and immutability code writing.

 ### Quick Examples
 - Get all elements but last: